-Good avian rescue organizations with the highest standards of care will meet the following criteria:
+Good avian rescue organizations with the highest standards of care will meet the following criteria and the group will:-

-- The group will either need proof that surrendered birds are in good health (through veterinary reports) or they will provide veterinary testing for incoming birds immediately on arrival.
+- either need proof that surrendered birds are in good health (through veterinary reports) or they will provide veterinary testing for incoming birds immediately on arrival.

-- The group will quarantine new birds for a time of 30–90 days.
+- quarantine new birds for a time of 30–90 days.

-- The group will feed the birds in their care a varied, healthy, and fresh diet.
+- feed the birds in their care a varied, healthy, and fresh diet.

-- If the group adopts birds out, they will screen potential adopters very carefully to ensure all birds go to loving homes where the bird will thrive.
+- screen potential adopters very carefully to ensure all birds go to loving homes where the bird will thrive.
 The group will follow up with adopters to ensure all adopted birds are thriving.

-- The group will care for all birds based on the birds’ individual needs and not based on what is most convenient for them, concerning flight, social and intellectual needs, and daily biological rhythms.
+- care for all birds based on the birds’ individual needs and not based on what is most convenient for them, concerning flight, social and intellectual needs, and daily biological rhythms.

 - The group will never breed birds or allow birds to be placed into homes where they will be bred.

-- The group will provide education on the proper care and treatment of birds.
+- provide education on the proper care and treatment of birds.
 The group will provide supportive follow up care to adopters.

 - If the group adopts out birds, they will always use legally binding contracts to ensure the bird can be recovered if improper treatment is discovered in the adopted home.

-- Having non-profit status can help you to identify good rescue groups; however, there are a few groups that are not registered non-profit status that you should be wary of.
+- Have a non-profit status.
+This indeed can help you to identify good rescue groups; however, there are a few groups that are not registered non-profit status that you should be wary of.
 Having the non-profit status does not necessarily mean a group is ethical.
 If a group is non-profit, seek a copy of its financial statement and information about the vet they use, and references from other people that either have been there, or know the people.
 However, very important to check the rescue out for you.

-- The rescue group should have long-range plans to provide consistent quality care, housing, and staffing.
+- have long-range plans to provide consistent quality care, housing, and staffing.

 - Unless your situation is an absolute emergency, the group should try to work with you to solve any problems first before the bird is to be surrendered.